r00k5A58/kali-bash-config/README.md

 ## TODO
 * GEF dependencies don't 100% work, missing assemble and set-permission commands
 * Only tested on Kali 2018.1.
 Want to detect other OS and distros and get them setup
-* Add other things, such as checking for python3, requests, scapy, install gobuster, etc
+* Add other things, such as checking for python3, requests, scapy, etc
 * Modularize to make it easier for others to fork and adapt to what they want